LunarJade/note/tmux_zellij_copy.md

 #### tmux bind command - be sure ${_DOTFILES} is set, or use something else
-    bind -T copy-mode-vi MouseDragEnd1Pane send-keys -X copy-pipe-and-cancel '${_DOTFILE}/tmux-copy.sh'
+    bind -T copy-mode-vi MouseDragEnd1Pane send-keys -X copy-pipe-and-cancel '${_DOTFILE}/tmux-copy.sh' You need to restart tmux completely (using tmux kill-server) after making changes to ~/.tmux.conf